Code-Institute-Submissions/battleships-23/README.md

   [The Battleship Algorithm](https://www.youtube.com/watch?v=LbALFZoRrw8)

-  I would have particular focused on 2 strategies mentioned in the video:
+  I would have particularly focused on 2 strategies mentioned in the video:

-  - Parity - Only target alternating spaces (visualize a checkers board) which reduces the number of spaces in guess in by 50%.
+  - Parity - Only target alternating spaces (visualize a checkers board) which reduces the number of spaces to guess in by 50%.

-  - Seek and Destroy - As soon as a hit is detected the surrounding tiles would be checked until another hit is detected and repeat until the ship had been sunk.
+  - Seek and Destroy - As soon as a hit is detected the surrounding tiles would be checked until another hit is detected.
+This would be repeated until the ship had been sunk.

   As my advanced computer player was not properly planned at the start of development I faced problems getting the information needed for the computer